 - NFTs are unique digital items that can hold value based on demand and rarity.

-- Marketplaces charge fees that can affect how you price your NFTs, so it’s important to consider these costs.
+- Marketplaces charge fees that can affect how your NFT pricing, so it’s important to consider these costs.

 - Avoid common mistakes like overpricing your NFT or ignoring current market trends.